Good practice when offering in-kind support

 In-kind support and the minimum bursary

-Note that the minimum bursary requirement no longer exists for students entering under the new system of fees and student finance.
+Note that the minimum bursary requirement no longer exists for students entering under the current system of fees and student finance.

 You may count in-kind support towards your minimum bursary obligations.
-But if you’re offering an item or facility that students might not necessarily use, given the choice, we will exercise our judgement as to whether the support meets the relevant criteria.
+But if you are offering an item or facility that students might not necessarily use, given the choice, we will exercise our judgement as to whether the support meets the relevant criteria.

 However, you must offer the minimum bursary in cash as an alternative to students on full state support, with the following conditions: